Adrianominora/Prevision/README.md

 Replace `Data_Assimilation_Subclass` and `method_name` with the actual subclass and methods you wish to use.

-## Contributing
-We welcome contributions to the Prevision library.
-Please read our contribution guidelines before submitting your pull requests.

-## License
-This project is licensed under the [License Name].

 ## Authors and Acknowledgment
+- [Adriano Minora] - Initial work
-- [Your Name] - Initial work
+- [Giacomo Mondello Malvestiti] - Initial work
-- [Other Contributors]
+- [Stefano Pagani] - Supervision